arham-rumi/Python_Batch_01/2_Oct_2021/Quiz_01.md

 - None of the questions will be out of the syllabus we have studied so far
 - You will not be allowed to ask me about the questions
 - Read questions carefully
+- Solve questions on your own perception

+## Objectives